iotalambda/SurrogateAttribute.Fody/README.md

 ## Installation

-Install [Fody](https://github.com/Fody/Fody) and SurrogateAttribute.Fody:
+Install [Fody](https://github.com/Fody/Fody) and SurrogateAttribute.Fody to each project in which you want to _use_ surrogate attributes:
 ```powershell
 Install-Package Fody
 Install-Package SurrogateAttribute.Fody
 ```

-And make sure both dependencies have `PrivateAssets="All"` like so:
+And make sure both dependencies have `PrivateAssets="All"` like so, because they are only needed during build:
 ```xml
 <PackageReference Include="Fody" Version="???"
 PrivateAssets="All" />
 <PackageReference Include="SurrogateAttribute.Fody" Version="???"
 PrivateAssets="All" />
 ```

-Then add `FodyWeavers.xml` file to your application project with the following content:
+A `FodyWeavers.xml` file will be added automatically to the project on rebuild.
+If not, create the file with the following content:
 ```xml
 <Weavers>
   <SurrogateAttribute />